 How we do this:

-As we mentioned, there is not really a bad or wrong way to do this exercise.
+As we mentioned, there isn't really a bad or wrong way to do this exercise.
 Just experiment!
 What are the myriad ways we can get up and down?
-Coach Nicole does have some tips to share:
+Coach Nicole has some tips to share:

 1. When initially getting up, rotate to your side.
 We think we need to get up by flexing our torsos forward when that might not be the best idea for our backs.
 So have fun with a little rotation!